ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-On receiving key-change request, the server MUST perform the following steps in
+On receiving keyChange request, the server MUST perform the following steps in
 addition to the typical JWS validation:

 1. Validate the POST request belongs to a currently active account, as described